bplmaps/cartinal/guides/georeference.md

 |:--:|
 |*Image courtesy of [Allmaps viewer](https://viewer.allmaps.org/#type=annotation&data=data:text/x-url,https%3A%2F%2Fannotations.allmaps.org%2Fmanifests%2F7S4FRft8JVytyhg5)*

+Most commonly, modern mapmakers and researchers georeference maps in one of two ways: first, by using a web platform, and second, by using desktop software (like QGIS).

 ## Georeferencing on the web

 Georeferencing can be a challenging process to carry out on the web, because it requires the creation and storage of very large files called [GeoTIFFs](https://www.ogc.org/standards/geotiff).
 As such, many web georeferencers are costly proprietary softwares that aren't very accessible for everyday research use.

-Currently, the Leventhal Map & Education Center (LMEC) is working with Bert Spaan to support his ongoing development of the [Allmaps platform](https://allmaps.org/) for web georeferencing.
+The Leventhal Map & Education Center (LMEC) is working with Bert Spaan to support his ongoing development of the [Allmaps platform](https://allmaps.org/) for web georeferencing.
 Using the [international image interoperabilty framework](https://iiif.io/) (IIIF) and [WebGL](https://www.khronos.org/webgl/), Allmaps makes it easy to georeference any IIIF-compliant map in a web browser.

 Stay tuned for more information about how you can use Allmaps to georeference maps in the LMEC's collections, coming soon in **fall 2022**!